 Molly has not had an easy life.
 She came into kennels with Lexi, but after much soul searching it was decided that they stood more of a chance of a better life if rehomed separately and indeed Lexi has found her forever home.
 But poor Molly is still with us.

-If you can offer Molly a home, please phone the kennels between 11 and 3 on 01568 760033 or email HWAR.firstname.lastname@example.org putting "MOLLY" in your subject.
+Molly is a lovely girl, please consider her and if you can offer her a home, phone the kennels between 11 and 3 on 01568 760033 or email HWAR.firstname.lastname@example.org putting "MOLLY" in your subject.

 Sparky has been on our books since April, sadly there hasn't been very much interest in him.
 Initially homed by us 4 years ago, his owners circumstances have changed and they need to find Sparky a new home.